-Numerous legal structures, or mechanisms, have been explored by which the community could organize to have "legal personhood" (or legal standing) in California.
+Numerous legal structures, or mechanisms, have been explored by which the Community could organize to have "legal personhood" (or legal standing) in California.
 The CCWG-Accountability is recommending the Sole Member Model.
 This is the Community Mechanism in which ICANN's Supporting Organizations and Advisory Committees jointly participate to exercise their community powers via the Sole Member of ICANN.
 In this model, community decisions in the Community Mechanism would directly determine exercise of the rights.
 ICANN Bylaws would establish the Community Mechanism as the Sole Member of ICANN with legal personhood and describe the composition and powers of the Community Mechanism Sole Member.
 Together, the Supporting Organizations and Advisory Committees who wish to participate in the Community Mechanism act as a legal person of ICANN.

-Each decision of the Sole Member would be made by the SOs and ACs through their own formal decision making processes, after a community-wide debate.
+Each decision of the Sole Member would be made by the SOs and ACs through their own formal decision making processes, after a community-wide debate (including voting and no-voting groups).
 No SO or AC, or any individual, has to 'join' ICANN or the Sole Member in order to exercise their rights, and no new legal obligations arise for any ICANN participant.

-The GNSO, ASO, ccNSO and ALAC have confirmed their intention to participate as voting members in this community mechanism.
-The community mechanism is designed in a sufficiently open fashion so that other ACs as well as potential new groups in ICANN can join and participate in a voting scheme at a later stage.
+The GNSO, ASO, ccNSO and ALAC have confirmed their intention to exercise voting possibility in this Community Mechanism.
+The Community Mechanism is designed in a sufficiently open fashion so that other ACs as well as potential new groups in ICANN can join and participate in a voting scheme at a later stage.